-And in terms of real estate, property, and interiors trends, we’ve already seen vast technological influences in these areas in terms of ‘smart homes’ and so much more.
+Using IoT to power and automate appliances and devices is ever-present.
 But is this all?
 Or will we see many more changes in the future?
-Well, let’s take a look at what real estate looks like in the modern world and how it might likely look in the future.
+Let’s look at what real estate looks like in the modern world and how it might likely look in the future.

 We’ve already seen such a huge influx of technology into the industry, and this will certainly continue to increase.
-The shift we’ve seen from an entirely realtor centric experience to more of an online usage is likely to keep growing in the same direction.
+The shift from an entirely realtor-centric experience to more online usage will likely keep growing in the same direction.
 So let’s take a look at that a little more closely.

 Our Involvement Levels

-We no longer need realtors to show us properties, we can find them ourselves.
+We no longer need realtors to show us properties.
+We can find them ourselves.
 So it’s only natural to expect our involvement levels to continue to increase.
-When you look at what blockchain technologies can offer, with setups like i-house.com, this certainly appears to be the future.
-The way that we buy and sell real estate is going to change, drastically.
+The way that we buy and sell real estate is going to change drastically.
 Deciding to buy, lease, or invest in real estate doesn’t have to happen how it does now.
 It can and will become a purely digital experience that we control ourselves.

 What This Means For Realtors